After thirty years, I could be a pessimist and call this a failure. Or I could play the optimist and say we are making slow, painstaking progress.

 To be fair, perhaps these laggard organizations believe the cultural and technical challenges are too much to overcome.
 67% of organizations surveyed by Deloitte say they can’t access data or are not comfortable.

-Although it has taken us awhile to get here, I think the moment for data and analytics empowering frontline workers has finally arrived:
+Although it has taken us awhile to get here, I think the moment for data and business analytics software empowering frontline workers has finally arrived:

 In the last year, I’ve journeyed the world to talk to customers about what’s working and what’s failing as it relates to creating a data-driven organization, especially for those on the frontlines.
 The top three things people have repeatedly shared with me that the HBR report further confirms are culture, data fluency, and the talent gap.